-- TOEFL (Test of English as a Foreign Language) result of 61 or above on the IBT (Internet Based Test), 500 or above on the PBT (Paper Based Test), or - IELTS (International English Language Testing System) result of 5.0 or above, or - For applicants inside the U.S.: Achieve a score of at least 80% on SSU's English Placement Test (EPT).
+- TOEFL (Test of English as a Foreign Language) result of 61 or above on the IBT (Internet Based Test), 500 or above on the PBT (Paper Based Test), or - IELTS (International English Language Testing System) result of 5.0 or above, or - Duolingo English Test result of 51 or above, or - For applicants inside the U.S.: Achieve a score of at least 80% on SSU's English Placement Test (EPT).
 This test consists of reading, listening, speaking, grammar, and writing sections, or - Have previously studied in an English-medium, USDE-recognized accredited university level program and maintained a minimum 2.0 GPA for at least one academic term.

 - 8. International Students on a Student Visa: In addition to the above items, international students applying for a student visa in the USA must submit the following: - i.
 Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
 The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - ii.
 Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
-Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the program start date on the Form I-20.
 Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.